tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ## How do we get there?

-For the remainder of this tutorial, we will assume that you will use [Anaconda](https://www.anaconda.com/products/distribution) to install Python, Jupyter notebooks, lightkurve, and dependent packages.
+For the remainder of this tutorial, we will assume that you will use [Anaconda](https://www.anaconda.com/products/distribution) to install Python, Jupyter notebooks, Lightkurve, and dependent packages.
 We choose Anaconda as it is free to individual users, its package managing tool Conda is open-source, the packages in its base repository undergo a rigorous security check, is available for OsX, Windows, and Linux, and it is widely used by both the astronomy and wider community.
 It also includes Jupyter notebooks, matplotlib, and many commonly used packages in its default distribution.
 Other great options are available such as [virtualenviroment](https://pypi.org/project/virtualenv/), [pipenv](https://pypi.org/project/pipenv/), and more, and may be used to achieve similar results (although the exact steps achieve them will be left to the reader).

 ##